 I found the process of using it a little clunky, as there are a number of steps (it’s far from one-click purchasing like Amazon).
 That said, it all worked and I was never lost, just a bit annoyed.
 But nowhere near as annoyed as I’d be setting up an appointment in real life!

-Practise – Does it work?
+Practise — Does italki work?

 As I’ve said in other parts on this site, there is a science to finding a good language teacher.
 It’s not just someone who’ll send you textbook chapters.
 You have to try maybe half a dozen before you find a good one.
 In many less popular languages, you have to make do with “community tutors” rather than “professional teachers”.
 We found this to be the case for Egyptian Arabic.
 In that case, see our guide to making the most of community tutors.
 (Number one tip: Line up a number of lessons in one or two days with a 6-8 teachers.
 Compare them all and build your portfolio of 2-4 teachers you’ll use ongoing.)

 Major downsides are